 If you work with a team, whether internal or external (i.e. consultants, advisors, business coaches), now is the time to meet with them to discuss the future of your business.
 What are your “big bets” for 2022?
 What are the tactical plans that you need to accomplish to make your big bets come to fruition?

 Client and Vendor Appreciation

 2021 has been an exceedingly difficult year.
 If your customers and vendors have stuck with you through these tough times, you’ll certainly want to show them some love.
 One way to show your clients and vendors appreciation is to send either holiday cards or small gifts.
 If you’re planning to send out gift items or holiday cards, try to purchase your items as early as possible to have them sent out in time for the holidays.

 Website & Social Media Audit

-Do a quick run through of your website and social media sites.
-COVID has driven many of your customers home and they are on-line more than ever.
-Make it a priority to improve and expand your on-line presence.
+Do a quick run-through of your website and social media sites.
+COVID has driven many of your customers home and they are online more than ever.
+Make it a priority to improve and expand your online presence.
 Check your existing sites to see if all of your links are working properly.
 Remove sales and promotions if you’re no longer running the campaigns, any irrelevant comments from the comments section of your blog, don’t forget to remove spam-like comments.
 Delete any services that you’re no longer offering.
-If you don’t have much of a social media presence, now is the time to get started and have a content plan for 2021.
+If you don’t have much of a social media presence, now is the time to get started and have a content plan for 2022.